GA4 Add Payment Info Event on Shopify

 Parameters of GA4 Add Payment Info Event on Shopify

-value Monetary value of the transaction Analyze transaction values and trends.
+2. value: Displays the monetary value of the transaction, helping to analyze transaction values and trends.

 Which GA4 Reports Cover Add Payment Info for Shopify?